 Where to Stay in Reno

 Reno sits at a major intersection of I-80 and I-580, so there are motels oriented toward travelers strung along both freeways.
 Hotels.com covers the whole Reno metro with plenty of beds for whatever your price point.
 But if you are in Reno for a fun weekend, then I’d suggest staying in the downtown core.

 I stayed at the Whitney Peak Hotel and it was just delightful.
-My dog and I were on a road trip, which included both South Lake Tahoe and Reno.
+My dog and I were on a road trip, which included hanging in South Lake Tahoe, driving around Lake Tahoe and Reno.
 I needed a pootch-friendly hotel and the Whitney Peak delivered.
 They gave Cocoa her own bag of goodies upon check-in, which included a toy, snacks, poop bags and a drinking cup.